Argentina advances on penalties to Copa final against Brazil | Sports-Games

 Argentina won its semifinal against Colombia 3-2 on penalties after three saves by goalkeeper Emiliano Martinez.
 Regular time ended 1-1 at the Mané Garrincha Stadium in Brasilia on Tuesday.

-“Emi is a phenomenon.
-We trusted him,'' Messi said after the match.
-“It was an objective to play all the matches and now we will try to win this final.”
+"Dibu is a phenomenon.
+We trusted him,'' Messi said after the match, in a reference to Martinez's nickname.
+"It was an objective to play all the matches and now we will try to win this final."
 Argentina hasn't captured a major title since 1993 when it won Copa America.
 On that occasion, the team eliminated Colombia on penalties 6-5 in the semifinal after a goalless draw.

+Brazil beat Peru 1-0 on Monday to advance to the final.
+The Selecao has never lost a Copa America final at home and has won five out of six matches so far.
+Neymar said after the semifinal he wanted to meet his Barcelona mentor Messi at the decider.

 Rodrigo de Paul missed his shot, but Leandro Paredes and Lautaro Martinez netted their chances for Argentina in the shootout.
 Cuadrado and Miguel Borja scored from the spot for Colombia.